 - Negotiate with insurance regulators all over the country and ultimately obtain licenses to operate throughout the country.

-In less than a year, Lemonade was staffed with seasoned insurance professionals, along with the world’s top coders and technology professionals, obtained high quality reinsurance from the some of the best reinsurers in the world, obtained an A rating, and, most importantly, was provided a license to operate in its first state, New York, a state historically known to be among the toughest insurance regulators in the country.
+Less than a year later, Lemonade was staffed with seasoned insurance professionals, along with the world’s top coders and technology professionals, obtained high quality reinsurance from the some of the best reinsurers in the world, obtained an A rating, and, most importantly, was provided a license to operate in its first state, New York, a state historically known to be among the toughest insurance regulators in the country.